Somewhere in Eastern Nigeria, 16th of June, 1968

 The dead man jerked.

 I snatched my hands away, staring in shock at a face I recognised.
 Dauda.
-I wasted no time in stumbling a few feet back, fear and disbelief stealing my ability to act sharp.
+I stumbled a few feet back, fear and disbelief stealing my ability to act sharp.

 Dauda’s eyes shifted from the barrel to my eyes.
 I’m not sure what he was looking for but at that moment, a foolish kind of boldness overrode my senses.
 I made up my mind to fight him to the bitter end.
 The enmity between us reached far beyond the Civil war.
 My hate was much deeper than tribe, much broader than religion.
 He knew it.
 I knew it.